Bearded Bee Brewing Company: History

 The building the brewery now occupies on 20 E. Campen Street in the Wendell Historic District was built around 1915.
 The building was first occupied by Campen Livery & Stable, a livery yard owned and operated by W.C.
 Campen, who also became the namesake for the street.
 The building would change hands several times between families, and in its history would be used as a "warehouse, furniture shop, garage, and lawn mower repair shop," according to the brewery's website.
 At the time renovations began in early January 2020 for the brewery, Perry's Warehouse Inc. occupied the building.
 The brewery was officially opened during the COVID-19 lockdown in the state on July 31, 2020.
 The business was founded by Derek and Keri Ayscue, along with their friend Dave Lewis, after forming a partnership in honey and mead production in 2017.
 Most beer is still made using these products from local and on-site apiaries.

-While the brewery was being built, a mural of bees was painted throughout mid-2020 by artist Matthew Willey on the building to the left-hand side.
+While the brewery was being built, a mural of pollinators including bees was painted throughout mid-2020 by artist Matthew Willey on the building to the left-hand side.
 The purpose of the artwork was to support the likewise named brewery and the artist's personal goal to paint 50,000 individual honeybees worldwide.